maryclare/stat525/index.md

 News
 -------
+* Tuesday, 1/28/20
+   - I have updated the [annotated code that gives some examples of working with `R`'s functions for working with the normal, chi-square, t, and F distributions](https://maryclare.github.io/stat697/content/code/appendix_a_1-5.R).
+   - I have added some helpful links for learning more about `R`, `.Rmd` files, and R Markdown to the [notes page](https://maryclare.github.io/stat525/notes.html).
 * Monday, 1/27/20
   - Because we did not get through all of the relevant material on Thursday 1/23/20, I have adjusted [Homework 1](https://maryclare.github.io/stat525/content/homework/hw_1.pdf), due on Thursday 1/30/20.
 We will work through problems 5., 6., and 7. in class on Tuesday 1/28/20.
   - The [syllabus](https://maryclare.github.io/stat697/content/syllabus_525_spring2020.pdf) has been updated to include our teaching assistant Dongah Kim's office hours.
 They will be 2:30PM-3:30PM on Wednesdays in her office LGRT 1435N.